 If you know of more, leave a comment and I'll add it to the list.

 Vegetarian Meal Kits

-Sun Basket delivers meals kits to most places in the United States and the company joined the food delivery industry in 2014.
-They offer a variety of healthy foods and cater for gluten-free, paleo, clean eating, and vegetarian audiences.
+Sunbasket delivers meal kits to most places in the United States and the company joined the food delivery industry in 2014.
+They offer a variety of healthy foods and cater to gluten-free, paleo, clean eating, and vegetarian audiences.